act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

 #### Passed Example 4

-The video element describes some of the text on the same page.
+This video element describes some of the text on the same page.
 The text identifies the video as an alternative.